zmalone/chef-web-docs/source/screencasts/spring-fundamentals/chef-lab.md

 You should now have the following details about your Chef Training Lab:

-* External Address
+* External address
-* ssh Username
+* SSH username
-* ssh Password
+* SSH password

 ##### Bring your own Virtual Machine

-If you'd rather not use the [Chef Training Lab](#usethecheftraininglab), you may use your own Virtual Machine (VM) or Server.
+If you'd rather not use the [Chef Training Lab](#usethecheftraininglab), you may use your own VM or server.
 It must meet the following criteria:

 - CentOS 6+
 - 512 MB RAM